gnembon/fabric-carpet/docs/scarpet/api/Entities.md

 ### `query(e,'is_riding')`

-Boolean.
-True if riding another entity.
+Boolean, true if the entity is riding another entity.

 ### `query(e,'is_ridden')`

-Boolean.
-True if another entity is riding it.
+Boolean, true if another entity is riding it.

 ### `query(e,'passengers')`